 2 Father and Son Blacksmithing

-Miki in Hyogo Prefecture is a town of knives blacksmithing since the Edo period.
-Today, the production is almost mechanized, and the old-fashioned handmade sawsmith master craftsman, Tetsunosuke Miyano (1901), is here.
+Miki in Hyogo Prefecture is a town of knives blacksmiths since the Edo period.
+Today, the production is almost mechanized, and the second generation Tetsunosuke Miyano (born in 1901), a master craftsman of traditional hand-made saw blacksmiths, is here.

-It is said that this person is the only person who can train the saw with Japanese steel made from Japanese iron made from ancient Japanese steel.
-Mr. Miyano has three sons, each of whom is independent and has a good family business.
+Today, it is said that this person is the only person who can train the saw with Japanese steel made from iron sand made from traditional Japanese manufacturing methods.
+Mr. Miyano has three sons, and each of them are independent and have a good family business.
 It is a heartwarming family as tool blacksmiths nationwide lose their successors and disappear after being chased by power tools.

-Last spring, when I visited a plane blacksmith master craftsman, Shigemichi Kusakabe (1905), the fourth generation, in Aizu, his only son chose another job and died suddenly to his son's wife, who was taking care of his surroundings.
-He died, and his willingness to continue working was extinct, and he was empty in the corner of a dim room.
+Last spring, when I visited Shigemichi Kusakabe (born in 1905), a master craftsman of plane blacksmith, in Aizu, my only son chose another job and his wife, a son of Yoritomo, who took care of himself.
+He died suddenly, and his energy to continue his work was stopped, and he was humming in the corner of the dim dark parlor with an empty face.